What is SLAC Wrist Arthritis?

 Signs and symptoms

-- Clicking, popping, grinding, or clunking sensations in the wr
+• Clicking, popping, grinding or clunking sensations in the wrist

 Your symptoms and medical history as well as an examination of your hand and wrist can help to diagnose SLAC wrist.
-X-rays are usually confirmatory, although sometimes an MRI or wrist arthroscopy is recommended to evaluate the scapholunate ligament and joint surfaces in early cases.
+X-rays can usually confirm, although sometimes we recommend an MRI or wrist arthroscopy to evaluate the scapholunate ligament and joint surfaces in early cases.

 Treatment

 Treatment for SLAC wrist arthritis depends largely on how advanced the arthritis is.
-Patient age and activity level are also important considerations.
-There are many different options, and your surgeon will help to recommend which is best for you.
+Important considerations include age and activity level.
+There are many different options, and your surgeon will recommend which is best for you.

 Nonoperative treatment: